Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Toy Model

-The position of the peaks in the 2D diagram in Figure \ref{fig:xcorr_detect} describes an occurrence of transfer of population and thus depends on the interaction Hamiltonian which dictates the energy gap.
-The intensity of the peak represents the quantity of the population transferred and, hence, depends on the initial density matrix and thus the initial correlations.
-Upon measuring the variation of intensity of any signal with the correlation strength, a linear dependency is revealed as shown in Appendix \ref{appendix:Hamil} Eqn. \ref{eqn:fulleqn} which shows that derivative of the signal with $T_{jk}$ is independent of $T$.
+The position of the peaks in the 2D diagram in Figure \ref{fig:xcorr_detect}.a describes the frequency corresponding to the energy gap of two states between which a population transfer occurred during $t_1$ and $t_2$.
+The peak positions depends on the interaction Hamiltonian which dictates the energy gap.
+The intensity of the peak represents the quantity of the population transferred and hence depends on the initial density matrix and thus the initial correlations.
+Upon measuring the variation of intensity of any peak with the correlation strength, a linear dependency is revealed.
+This is shown in section 2 of Supplementary, where Eqn.7 in Supplementary implies that derivative of the signal measured with initial correlation is independent of the initial correlation proving the aforementioned statement.
 Linearity is not surprising because the master equation is linear in the density matrix which contains the correlation.
-Plot of total signal intensity $\mathcal{F}$ \textit{vs.} correlation is shown in Figure \ref{fig:xxAvg}.
+Plot of total signal intensity (2D sum of the signal over all frequency) \textit{vs.} correlation is shown in Figure \ref{fig:xcorr_detect}.b.